Skip Navigation

 Dr. Barge is Co-PI of the NSF project "Pathways in STEM: Cross-Sector Partnerships, Experiential Learning, and Professional Development", a program led by Cal Poly Pomona (CPP) which aims to increase the number of diverse students who are retained and successfully complete STEM degrees.
 In the Pathways program, CPP and JPL will join forces with multiple STEM institutions to provide experiential learning; mentoring; education and career advice; development of science communication skills; and community building for students.
 The approach for the Pathways program is built upon lessons learned from a successful NSF-funded program that Dr. Barge was Co-PI of from 2015-2019, "Bridge to the Geosciences (BTTG)" (led by Citrus College).
 The goal of the BTTG project was to increase the number of diverse and traditionally underserved community college students who were exposed to education and career opportunities in the geosciences and, through this exposure, opted to transfer to a baccalaureate degree program in geoscience.
 The BTTG data showed that the student participants gained tremendous benefit from exposure to new career options and being part of a supportive peer community.

-Dr. Barge also leads JPL funded outreach projects with colleagues at Cal State LA: most recently, “Peer Mentoring for MSI Student Pathways in STEM” (2022 – 2023), which aims to conduct a pilot round of a peer-to-peer mentoring program for students undergoing the community college to 4-year degree transfer, and the Bachelors or Master’s degree transfer to Ph.D.
-This builds on our 2021 – 2022 project “Developing Student Pipelines in Earth, Environmental, and Planetary Sciences” where we focused on developing ways to more strongly relate planetary science with environmental science and civil engineering (e.g., development of wastewater treatment technologies inspired by origin of life chemistry), so that students in CSULA's College of Engineering, Computer Science, and Technology (ECST) who are interested in career opportunities related to planetary science can gain skills for future internship opportunities.
+Dr. Barge also leads JPL/NASA funded outreach projects with colleagues at Cal State LA and Cal Poly Pomona.
+Recently we were awarded a NASA SMD Bridge Program Seed Funding award, “Diversifying Student Pipelines in STEM: Environmental Pollution Reduction Inspired by Planetary Science”; which increases student retention by creating bridges between wastewater treatment and planetary science research (this work was featured at JPL and in the LA Times).
+This builds on previous work for example “Peer Mentoring for MSI Student Pathways in STEM” (2022 – 2023), which conducted a pilot round of a peer-to-peer mentoring program for students undergoing the community college to 4-year degree transfer, and the Bachelors or Master’s degree transfer to Ph.D.
+This builds on our 2021 – 2022 project “Developing Student Pipelines in Earth, Environmental, and Planetary Sciences” where we focused on developing ways to more strongly relate planetary science with environmental science and civil engineering, so that students in CSULA's College of Engineering, Computer Science, and Technology (ECST) who are interested in career opportunities related to planetary science can gain skills for future internship opportunities.

 Dr. Barge is also active in astrobiology outreach and science communication.
 She was featured on NASA's "Ask an Astrobiologist" series and NASA's Gravity Assist podcast, and her research has been featured in various outlets including CBS "Mission Unstoppable", PBS, NOVA, and Discovery Channel.